Jia Yaw Kiu

-Edging closer to recognising the right to a clean, healthy and sustainable environment
+Edging closer to recognising the right to a safe, clean, healthy and sustainable environment

 But a few days before the event, on 26 July 2022, the United Nations General Assembly came through with a historic resolution declaring access to a clean, healthy and sustainable environment, a universal human right.